benmardana/sudharmas-kitchen/src/pages/blog/2020-06-21-fried-eggplant-pickle-batu-moju.md

 description: "This \"Batu moju\" (translated as \"eggplant pickle\") brings back childhood memories of the delicious smell of a fry-up wafting from my mum's kitchen.
-The balance of salt, sour and sweet, makes this dish impossibly moreish, and is a perfect side dish for your rice and curry - and is a great vegetarian or vegan option.
+The balance of salt, sour and sweet, makes this dish impossibly moreish, is a perfect side dish for your rice and curry - and is a great vegetarian or vegan option.
 Just try not to pick at all the tasty salty/fried eggplant bits as you cook (trust me, it's hard). "
 featuredpost: true